 LCD display is adjusted at the factory and should NOT need to be re-adjusted.
 If it does, Let the system run for at least 10-minutes before making any display contrast adjustments.

-- 1. Locate the contrast adjustment on your chosen model (see previous page). - 2.
+This adjustment is located on the LCD interface board.
 Turn the contrast potentiometer clockwise to lighten, counter-clockwise to darken until the display is satisfactory.